F5CodeGuru/asm342/_build/html/_sources/module4/lab1/lab1.rst.txt

 Task 1 - Using Python to display an ASM Policy in json format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All scripts are run from the cli (Terminal Emulator icon on the desktop) in this module.

 Run the following command to display all asm policy data in json format

 .. code-block:: bash